 I bumped into the memory of my dad the other day.
 It happened like this.
 I was at one of those outdoor antique markets, pushing past the aisles of old spoons and large coins with kings stamped on them.
 Peeking around the corner was a telegraph key, one of those tools that looks ancient but is really only a generation old.
 Seeing it, I was transported.

 My Dad was a telegrapher for the Canadian Pacific Railway, and he taught me the code for those patient dots and dashes, which communicated changes in plans, derailments, or impending crashes.
 He was an electrical engineer by training, but he also worked as a station operator for the railway at points along the way.
 Station operator is not the most flashy of jobs.
 He is the liaison behind the scenes by which messages are relayed.
 He holds down the fort while sitting mostly in the background.
 People do not often think of the station operator, unless something has gone deeply wrong.
-When that happens, you realize that what you miss most is his dependability in holding the whole show together.
+When that happens, you realize what you missed is the guy who holds the whole show together.

 My Dad was interested in all kinds of things and that is what made him interesting.
 Maybe because he did not come from money, he had to make do with imagination and some sleuthing to coax entertainment from the more prosaic things of life.
 This particular personality trait showed up best in the small hamlets where he was posted during itinerant stints for the railway.
 He would sometimes take us with him, and drive us around for a tour of local lore that he had dug up, stories that would give life and interest to places and things that otherwise looked simply commonplace.